Motorcycle Accident Injuries

 Injuries generally have to be proved by independent medical evidence.
 This is usually by means of an expert (GP, consultant or other) providing a written report.
 It is unusual for a treating medic to provide that report, as they are not regarded as independent.
 Depending on the nature and extent of injuries it may be that a number of reports will be required either from the same expert or from a number of different experts in different fields.

 The hardest part of any claim is usually the valuation of any injuries sustained.
 This is primarily due to the subjective nature of the impact any injury will have.
-Whatever happens, you will not be glad for the money and are always likely to feel that the compensation for your injury was a pittance compared to what you have been through.
+Whatever happens you are always likely to feel that the compensation for your injury was a pittance compared to what you have been through.

-In the case of more serious injuries you will almost inevitably be receiving medical treatment, but who is providing for your family or making sure your mortgage is still being paid?
+In the case of serious injuries you will almost inevitably receive ongoing or long term medical treatment, but who is providing for your family or making sure your mortgage is still being paid?
 When you have an accident the money may stop coming in, but the bills do not.

 Large value claims rarely arise from the injury itself.
 They flow from the effect the injury has on you in the long term.
 If you lose your job or career the complexity and value of the case increases dramatically.